Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/concepts-03-loadbalancer/guide.en-gb.md

 |Public to Private  | Required | Required | 5 ([src](/pages/public_cloud/public_cloud_network_services/known-limits)) | Required |
 |Public to Public  | Required | Required | 5 ([src](/pages/public_cloud/public_cloud_network_services/known-limits)) | Required |

-\*: according to the control interface you choose, either those components will be created for you (OVHcloud Control Panel) or you will have to specifically create them (OpenStack CLI, Terraform or GUI).
+\*: For the Floating IP to function properly, a Gateway is required: it ensures the routing between the public address (Floating IP) and the private address of the Load Balancer.
+The OVHcloud Control Panel automatically provisions both components.
+If you use tools based on the OpenStack API — such as the OpenStack CLI, Terraform, or the Horizon interface — you will need to create them manually.

 ## Operating and Provisioning status <a name="operating-provisioning-status"></a>